thelink2012/modloader/doc/readme/Readme.md

  * English support on [GTA Forums](http://gtaforums.com/topic/669520-sarel-mod-loader/)
  * Portuguese support on [Brazilian Modding Studio Forums](http://brmodstudio.forumeiros.com/t3591-mod-loader-topico-oficial)

-When reporting a bug **PLEASE, FOR GOD'S SAKE** provide the *modloader/modloader.log* file created just after the crash and give some detailed information on how to reproduce the bug.
+When reporting a bug **PLEASE** provide the *modloader/modloader.log* file created just after the crash and give some detailed information on how to reproduce the bug.

 ### Supported Executables